 - MHAS - Mexican Health and Aging Study

-SHARE is participating in RITrain.
-This project will develop a flagship training programme enabling RIs across all domains to gain expertise on governance, organisation, financial and staff management, funding, IP, service provision and outreach in an international context.
-It will be designed and delivered by experts who have set up and managed RIs from concept to maturity.
-RItrain will define competencies required by RIs through consultation with their senior managers.
+SHARE was participating in RITrain.
+This project developed a flagship training program enabling RIs across all domains to gain expertise on governance, organisation, financial and staff management, funding, IP, service provision and outreach in an international context.
+It was designed and delivered by experts who had set up and managed RIs from concept to maturity.
+RItrain defined competencies required by RIs through consultation with their senior managers.

-The resulting competency framework will underpin a Bologna-compliant degree, the Master in Research Infrastructure Management, with three delivery routes.
+The resulting competency framework underpinned a Bologna-compliant degree, the Master in Research Infrastructure Management, with three delivery routes.